 Settlers of Catan has been the entry point into modern board gaming for many of us, myself included.
 The theme was fine for the time it came out, but since then, the colonization and exploitation of new lands have been reused and recycled many times.

-So, you settle on a hexagon island and you get resources, depending on where your settlements are (and a touch of good fortune with a roll of dice).
+So, you settle on a hexagon island and you get resources, depending on where your settlements are (and a touch of good fortune with a roll of the dice).
 In order to expand, you need to build more roads and settlements.
 But it’s unlikely you’ll have all the necessary resources yourself – you need to trade with other players for them.

-In Catan, the trading is slightly restricted.
+In Catan, trading is slightly restricted.
 Since you can always swap the resources with the bank with a ratio of 4:1, there are no extravagant offers.
 Also, only the active player can trade, which helps reduce the chaos.

 Trading is vital in Catan, especially in the early stages.
 It helps create the feeling that you’re not alone on the island and this player interaction was one of the key features that made Catan so successful.